Docker logo

 Finding Your Instance ID

-To locate your AWS Instance ID:
+To locate your AWS Instance ID from within the Ubuntu instance, run:

 Getting Started with Docker CE